Babyhamsta/Aimmy/README.md

 > [!IMPORTANT]
-> Crucial information necessary for users to succeed.
+> Aimmy Update v1.4.1 has fixed some detection issues, it is recommended to update to that version.

 <div align="center">